Aurametrix/RTL/README.md

 External interface: declared set of inputs, outputs, and “inout”s Internal contents: wires, registers, logic, and/or submodules

+To keep the hierarchy clean, put logic, registers, etc in " leaf" modules, put connecting wires and submodules in non-leaf modules, don't mix structural and behavioral code

+A gate is a module used to construct circuits.
+It has a few transistors connected to perform some logic function.
+A transistor is a 3-terminal device.
+It has a source (power), drain (output) and gate (input).

+Six different types of gates:

+7400 - NAND (four gates per chip)

+7402 - NOR (four gates per chip)

+7404 - NOT (six gates per chip)

+7408 - AND (four gates per chip)

+7432 - OR (four gates per chip)

+7486 - XOR (four gates per chip)

 Verilog Debugging

 $display – like printf in C
 – $display($time, " Count changed to %d", count);
 • $monitor – watch for any changes to the value of a net